-Former University of Delaware standout Jon Scheer begins his fourth season as an assistant coach with the men's soccer team in 2014, including his third in a full-time role.
+Former University of Delaware men’s soccer standout Jon Scheer is in his fifth season as an assistant coach with the Blue Hens during the 2015-16 academic calendar, including his fourth in a full-time role.

-Following the 2013 season, Scheer was recognized by the National Soccer Coaches Association of America (NSCAA) as part of its 30 Under 30 Program.
-Scheer was one of 15 male coaches selected as the profession’s next generation of top coaches from a list of 600 applicants.
+Following the most successful season in program history in 2013, Scheer was recognized by the National Soccer Coaches Association of America (NSCAA) as part of its 30 Under 30 Program in its inaugural year.
+Scheer was one of 15 male coaches selected as the profession’s next generation of top coaches from a list of more than 600 applicants.

-In addition to the 30 Under 30 recognition, Scheer also was named the NSCAA South Atlantic Region Assistant Coach of the Year following the season.
+In addition to this honor, Scheer was also named the NSCAA South Atlantic Region Assistant Coach of the Year in 2013.

 During his first season on the UD staff in 2011, Scheer helped lead the Blue Hens to a dramatic postseason run, as Delaware captured the CAA Tournament championship with three victories in four days.
 The Blue Hens posted a pair of penalty kick victories over Northeastern and James Madison, before edging 18th-ranked Old Dominion, 2-1, to win the team’s first CAA title.

 In 2009, Scheer served as a co-captain, making 17 starts and appearing in all 19 games.
-During that time, Scheer was the teams leading assister, dishing out four helpers.
+During that time, Scheer led the team in assists by dishing out four helpers.

 The 2008 season saw Scheer become a standard player in the Delaware lineup, after playing in four games as a freshman in 2007.
 He finished his sophomore year (2008) with a pair of goals and an assist.
 As a rookie in 2007, he posted one goal on two shots.